CHANGES-UM/BLG_grow_curation/README.md

 This repository contains code used for cleaning and combining data from the bluegill grow workflow that was transcribe via volunteers on the Zooniverse platform as well as a tutorial on how to match museum data to historical data.

 **The following are in this repository:**
-**blg_grow folder** - contains the code used for cleaning and joining data from Zooniverse output.
-The first script, **01_blg_dropdown_cleaning.R**, demonstrates how to clean data from a dropdown option in Zooniverse (in this case dates).
-The second script, **02_blg_text_cleaning.R**, demonstrates how to clean text fields from Zooniverse (in this case bluegill length), as well as dropdown options for bluegill age.

-**data folder** - contains the raw data files for the bluegill growth curation.
+**bluegill_grow folder** - contains the code, **blg_tutorial.Rmd**, used for cleaning and joining data from Zooniverse output.
+This folder also contains a subfolder, **blg_grow_data**, with the data needed for running the Rmarkdown code and and subfolder with the **images** used in the tutorial.

-**museum_matching folder** - contains data and a tutorial, **museum_tutorial.Rmd**, for joining historical lake summary information with museum records.
+**museum_matching folder** - contains the code, **museum_tutorial.Rmd**, for joining historical lake summary information with museum records.
+This folder also contains the data needed for running the Rmarkdown code and a subfolder with the **images** used in the tutorial.

-**basic_lake_matching.R** - code example for cleaning and joining lake historical data to the Michigan authority lake file.